 Canada is an importer of biotech crops and products, including grains and oilseeds, such as corn and soybeans.
 More than 90 percent of biotech crops imported into Canada are sourced from the United States.

-Industries such as ethanol production and the livestock feed industry drive imports of corn and soybeans from the United States.
+Ethanol production and the livestock feed industry drive imports of corn and soybeans from the United States.

-PNT imports require advanced approval from HC and CFIA for use as human consumption and animal.
-There are currently 138 plant products with novel traits approved for human consumption.
-There are 133 plant products with novel traits approved for animal feed.
+PNT imports require advanced approval from Health Canada and CFIA for use as human and animal consumption.